 Galactic Ramble dates most albums to their month of release, rather than just the year.
 All catalogue numbers are given, as well as details of any custom inner sleeves, lyric sheets or other inserts or curiosities.
 Also included are numerous top tens and a list of recommended LPs by each contributor.

-If you require any further information, please email the editor by clicking here.
+If you require any further information, please email the editor here.